AdaTerm: Adaptive T-Distribution Estimated Robust Moments for Noise-Robust Stochastic Gradient Optimization: AdaTerm variants

-Since $(1-\beta)$ linearly enters in the expression of $\tau_{mv}$, the bias correction of Adam can also be used in AdaTerm as given in eq.~\ref{eq:adaterm_update_rule}.
-However, following the weighted average interpretation, a different correction term can be obtained as:
+Since $(1-\beta)$ linearly enters in the expression of $\tau_{mv}$, the bias correction of Adam can also be used in AdaTerm, as expressed in eq.~\ref{eq:adaterm_update_rule}.
+However, following the weighted average interpretation, a different correction term can be obtained as follows:

-This correction term is adaptive and in the Gaussian limit, it will be the same as the Adam/Adabelief one in eq.~\eqref{eq:adam_bias_cor}.
-Using this adaptive correction term, a slightly modified AdaTerm update rule is used:
+This correction term is adaptive, and in the Gaussian limit, it will be the same as the Adam/Adabelief term in eq.~\eqref{eq:adam_bias_cor}.
+Using this adaptive correction term, a slightly modified AdaTerm is used: